voicerepublic/vr-streambox/README.md

 All instructions are based on `raspbian jessie lite`.

 *By default, raspbian will automatically resize the partitions on startup.
-Since we want to create an image with as little overhead as possible, this should be deactivated!
+Since we want to create an image with as little overhead as possible, this must be deactivated!
 See the next section for instructions how to do this.*

 * Download zip from https://www.raspberrypi.org/downloads/raspbian/
 * unzip